What is Home Visiting?

 - In the military or need help with getting back together after being apart

-The MIECHV program is available in Alachua, Bradford, Columbia, Hamilton and Putnam Counties.
+The MIECHV program is available in Alachua, Bradford, Columbia, Hamilton, Marion and Putnam counties.
 If you do not live in one of these counties there may be another home visiting program that can help.
 To find out more, visit the Resources page and/or fill out the Contact Us form.